 What is Carbon Sequestration?

-Carbon sequestration describes the process of capturing and long-term storing atmospheric carbon dioxide or other forms of carbon in plants, soils, geologic formations, and the ocean.
-It has been proposed as a way to slow the atmospheric and marine accumulation of greenhouse gases, in order to either mitigate or defer global warming and avoid the irreversible effects of climate change (1).
+Carbon sequestration describes the process of capturing and long-term storing of atmospheric carbon dioxide or other forms of carbon in plants, soils, geologic formations and the ocean.
+It has been proposed as a way to slow the atmospheric and marine accumulation of greenhouse gases in order to either mitigate or defer global warming and avoid the irreversible effects of climate change (1).

 Capturing and sequestering carbon through biological processes, on the other hand, is a natural and cost-effective method.
 Biological carbon capture and sequestration (CCS) occurs through increased rates of photosynthesis via land-use practices.
 Reforestation and sustainable forest management are some examples of this naturally occurring method (4); and as it has fewer risks and costs associated with it, biosequestration has been incentivized by governmental bodies as a part of their climate change mitigation policies.